Veggies is a volunteer-led, community-based, social enterprise.

 A directory of other caterers who might be able to help at events that we are unable to attend, is compiled by Veggies, as part of the Vegan Business Connection, which supports groups promoting a healthy and compassionate lifestyle in other areas.

-Veggies is a workers’ co-operative, with two workers sharing one minimum-waged job.
+Veggies is a workers’ co-operative, with three workers sharing one minimum-waged job.
 We prefer to live simply so that others might simply live.
 We receive welcome support from a team of dedicated volunteers.
-To join us – click here.
+Join us!

 Veggies are based at Nottingham’s Sumac Centre, the campaign resource centre part-funded by Veggies.